Bachelor of Commerce at the Leder School of Business

 Business at King’s gives students such a unique perspective on the world of business.
 The business professors ensure you get so much exposure to the business sector in order to ease student's…Read More

-Dr. Elden Wiebe, Spirituality in the Small Business Workplace
+Dr. Elden Wiebe, Associate Professor of Business

 Driscoll, McIsaac, and Wiebe interviewed leaders of small businesses who have integrated spirituality from diverse spiritual traditions into their workplaces.
 This research contributes to a better understanding…Read More